phaleth/primatejs-website/docs/getting-started.md

 ## Listing posts

 To manage posts in our store, we will need a domain.
-Domains in Primate are classes linked to a collection in store.
+Domains in Primate are classes linked to a collection in a store.
 We'll start by creating a simple domain that represents posts on our blog.

 ```js title="domains/Post.js"
 import {Domain} from "primate";